 My New Friend - The Grooming and Sexual Exploitation of Boys and Young Men

-The NWG website is a really useful site for resources on a range of issues, many can be accessed for free without becoming a member.
+NWG website - Resources on a range of issues, many can be accessed for free without becoming a member.
 Their latest campaign materials can be found here.

 PACE - The Parents Against Child Exploitation website offers telephone support, online resources, advice, guidance and advocacy support as well as a long term befriending service.
 Parents and carers can register for this free online course here.